Frequently asked questions

 Academy encourages Performance Habits through new initiative

-What do men say about BALM?
+What do men say about our programme?

 “It can be a lonely place, sometimes being in your own head a little bit and not knowing what is right and what is wrong.
 When things aren’t going so well, you always need something to fall back on and I think them habits and being consistent, helps you mentally get through things a lot easier.”